bitlogik/uniblow/README.md

 Electrum.
 You can\'t input a seed generated with Uniblow in an Electrum wallet without selecting the BIP39 option in Electrum.

-Note that Seed Watcher only looks at the one given address index.
-If you used a full HD wallet for BTC, LTC or DOGE (such as Electrum), the balance could not be recomputed properly.
+Note that Seed Watcher only looks at the one given address account/index.
+If you used a full HD wallet for BTC, LTC or DOGE (such as Electrum), the whole balance could not be recomputed properly.

 Using the Electrum seed derivation, the same limitation applies : it can only look at one address account at a time.
 That means it may not see all your full Electrum account.
-You need to manually increase the account number.
-Additionally, the SeedWatcher can't generate an Electrum compatible seed, still it can read an Electrum seed (of one single address account number).
+You need to manually increase the index number.
+Additionally, the SeedWatcher can't generate an Electrum compatible seed, still it can read an Electrum seed (of one single address).

 ### BasicFile device